- March 4: Join us for Count Me In: Everything You Need to Know About the 2020 Census »

 - April 8-16: A reminder letter and paper questionnaire

-- April 20-27: A final reminder postcard before the U.S. Census Bureau follows up in person
+- April 20-27: A final reminder postcard before the U.S. Census Bureau follows up in person, up to five times, then visits your neighbors.

 In general, you should count yourself where you live and sleep most of the time.
 If you are filling out the census for your home, pay special attention if you or someone living in your household is: